Vaginal birth, c-section or emergency c-section

 What will also influence the duration of your hospital stay is how long it takes to establish feeding and nursing.
 The midwives at St John of God Murdoch Hospital in the St Mary’s ward will be there for you to help you and to answer any questions that you may have.

-During this time Anna will do regular ward rounds and as your obstetrician she will check on your wellbeing and ensure everything is going okay.
+During this time your obstetrician will do regular ward rounds and we will check on your wellbeing and ensure everything is going okay.
 Marie, the practice midwife, will also come and see you on the maternity ward.
 Mums tell us that it is great to see another familiar and friendly face to ask questions or to simply ‘show off’ your new baby to.

 Normally, your partner will be able to board with you in the hospital, so that they are able to assist with care for your baby in the early days.